 There are several reasons as to why small businesses struggle financially -- dealing with late payments from customers, lack of foresight into their future cash flow, and minimal support from those with financial experience.

-Following the 2008 global financial crisis, small business lending fell to a low of £38 billion a year, leaving a $5.2 trillion global SME funding gap.
+Following the 2008 global financial crisis, small business lending fell to a low of £22 billion a year (Bank of England), leaving a $5.2 trillion global SME funding gap.

 Financial institutions lack the proper foresight to support their small business customers proactively.
 Without timely access to necessary funding, and improper support from trusted financial partners, a small business’ potential to fail increases considerably.